 Rhododendron species contain a toxic substance known as Grayanotoxin.
 Grayanotoxins can be very dangerous if pets ingest plants containing them.
 This type of poison causes stomach upset and can also affect heart rate and the nervous system;as few as two leaves may cause serious poisonings.
 A common plant found in this family is the Azalea, which is often used as an ornamental plant.

 These types of plants contain a poison known as cardiac glycosides.
 The most commonly recognized is digitalis, which is sometimes used in medication to treat cardiovascular disease in people and pets.
 Plants that contain this type of poison are highly toxic because they can cause life threatening effects on the heart.
 Examples of these types of plants include oleander (Nerium oleander), lily-of-the-valley (Convallaria majalis), foxglove (Digitalis purpurea), certain milkweeds (Aesclepias spp.), and squill (Virginea maritime.)
 All parts of cardiac glycoside containing plants are toxic, and even small amounts can be deadly.

 Essential Tip: Find a longer list of dangerous plants here.

 If your pet has ingested any of these items, it is important to seek emergency care immediately.

-Essential Tip: For any non-emergency gastrointestinal issues, such as minor diarrhea or vomiting, Essentials PetCare offers a GI Upset Package for just $80.
+Essential Tip: For any non-emergency gastrointestinal issues, such as minor diarrhea or vomiting, Essentials PetCare offers a GI Upset Package, which is $100 for dogs and $90 for cats.
 A doctor’s exam, lab testing, diagnostics, and treatment recommendations are all included.
 We do ask that you bring a stool sample in a labeled bag or container at your pet’s visit.